 By building good money habits, you’ll be well on your way to gaining (or re-gaining) confidence in your everyday financial life.
 Good money habits help you budget, save money and pad your sinking funds, and work towards your most important financial goals, whether that’s your next hot and sunny destination or working towards early retirement.

-Sure, Rome wasn’t built in a day, and building good money habits (while dropping the bad ones) isn’t something that usually happens overnight.
+Sure, Rome wasn’t built in a day, and building good money habits (while dropping the bad ones) and improving your financial fitness isn’t something that usually happens overnight.
 But that doesn’t mean you can’t get started right away.
 Below are 13 easy, no-effort, and effective money habits that you can get started with right away.

 Money habit #1: Automate your savings